Woodcut depicting cooperative living housing

 Development of governmental policies and programs supporting housing and other land-based assets designed to remain affordable forever.

-Our work is guided by a practical philosophy of equitable and sustainable community development containing four strategic priorities:
+Our work is guided by a practical philosophy of equitable and sustainable community development containing five strategic priorities:

 • Prevent the removal of public subsidies and charitable donations that have been invested in affordable housing, transit-oriented development, urban agriculture, and neighborhood commercial districts, retaining whatever gains in accessibility and affordability have been made possible by those investments;